google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-push-notifications.md

-Note: You can also create a notification using a <a href=" [https://developer.mozilla.org/en-US/docs/Web/API/Notification/Notification](https://developer.mozilla.org/en-US/docs/Web/API/Notification/Notification)">notification constructor</a>.
+Note: You can also create a notification using a  [notification constructor](https://developer.mozilla.org/en-US/docs/Web/API/Notification/Notification).
 However, a notification created this way is not paired with a service worker and is therefore not interactive.